ShiftLeft: Securing the Software Supply Chain by Code-centric Analysis

 Publications

 - Meta-Adaptation Goals: Leveraging Feedback Loop Requirements for Effective Self-Adaptation Groner, Raffaela and Caldas, Ricardo Diniz and Wohlrab, Rebekka.
-In 2024 IEEE International Conference on Autonomic Computing and Self-Organizing Systems Companion (ACSOS-C) (pp. 91-96).
-IEEE.
+In 2024 IEEE International Conference on Autonomic Computing and Self-Organizing Systems Companion (ACSOS-C’24), September 2024.

-- Increasing the Confidence in Security Assurance Cases using Game Theory Welzel, Antonia and Wohlrab, Rebekka and Mohamad, Mazen.
-In Proceedings of the 19th International Conference on Availability, Reliability and Security (pp. 1-13).
+- Increasing the Confidence in Security Assurance Cases using Game Theory Antonia Welzel, Rebekka Wohlrab, Mazen Mohamad.
+The 19th International Conference on Availability, Reliability and Security (ARES’24), July 2024.

 - Analyzing Prerequisites of known Deserialization Vulnerabilities on Java Applications Bruno Kreyßig, Alexandre Bartel.
-International Conference on Evaluation and Assessment in Software Engineering (EASE’24), 2024.
+International Conference on Evaluation and Assessment in Software Engineering (EASE’24), Distinguished Paper Award, June 2024.

 - JavaDL: Automatically Incrementalizing Java Bug Pattern Detection Alexandru Dura, Christoph Reichenbach, Emma Söderberg. in Proceedings of the ACM on Programming Languages (OOPSLA’21), 2021